 For startup a supercharger is fitted supported by a large truck size turbo for normal operations.
 Provisions for a hydraulic propellor control are available.
 The alternator is installed on the back of the engine and driven by gears.
 The engine features an intercooler and glycol/water based cooling system.

 They were once working together with Wilksch Airmotive, then each decided to pursue a different design.
-The DAIR-100 is of the opposed piston type, much like the JUMO design and has two cylinders with two pistons each acting toward each other.
-There are thus two crankshafts driving the propeller through a gearset at the front.
+The DAIR-100 is of the opposed piston like the JUMO design and has two cylinders with two pistons each acting toward each other.
+There are thus two crankshafts driving the propeller through a reduction gear at the front.
 This design is much like the PPD Gemini, see our previous page for that.

 From the site: "The twin cylinder opposed piston engine has two pistons in each cylinder with the combustion chamber formed between the crowns of the pistons.
 It eliminates the need for a cylinder head, camshaft and associated valves and has in effect two half length crankshafts linked by a gear train driving a centrally mounted propeller.
 The cylinders are ported at each end with one ring of ports opened by the air piston supplying the fresh air charge, and the other opened by the exhaust piston and connected to the exhaust system."

 The engine has flown in a Luscombe aircraft, power boats and on an Airship with good results.
-The power output is 100 bhp without turbo charger, with a turbo power can be expected to power to increase by some 20 %.
+Power developed is 100 bhp without turbo charger, with a turbo power is increased by some 20 %.
 They sell the engine in licence through other manufacturers.
 Dieseltech sells this engine as the Powerlite-100.